MorganSpeicher/MART341-WebDesign/WebDesignHomework/assignment-10/README.md

 Use at least 1 ID selector - Done!
 (Created an ID selector for center aligning text)
 4. Select at Least Three Additional Techniques:

-Opacity - to help distinguish blocks of content from the instructional blocks.
+Opacity - to help distinguish blocks of content from the instructional blocks via an adjustment in a class element.
-Text Alignment - to make aligning text much easier as one class element in CSS.
+Text Alignment - to make aligning text much easier as one class element in CSS via an ID element.
-Borders - Added borders to images in instructions section to help them stand out from the background.
+Borders - Added borders to images in instructions section to help them stand out from the background via an adjustment in a class element.